Tebay Fell Race

 - Emergency food.

-If weather requires, a thermal layer and survival bag may be required to be carried.
+If weather requires, a thermal layer, survival bag or water carrying capacity may be mandated.
+Bring them just in case.

 Race Start/Finish

-Pete Bland Sports Race maps will be available to buy at registration, £5.50 each.
+Pete Bland Sports Race maps will be available to buy at the red van.

-Once you have registered you must report to the RO/finish marshalls at the Finish Field.
+Once you have registered you must report to the RO/finish marshals at the Finish Field, regardless of whether you start or finish the race.

 Checkpoint # |